dansalmo/Project5/configuration.md

 To launch a new remote Virtual Machine to my Udacity account:

-1. Download the private key.
+1. Download the private key to your own machine.

 1. Move the private key file into the folder ~/.ssh (where ~ is your environment's home directory).
 So if you downloaded the file to the Downloads folder, just execute the following command in your terminal